-Sickle Cell and Malaria
+Sickle Cell Disease Carriers Have a Malaria Advantage

 Sickle Cell Disease is caused by having two genes for "Hemoglobin S," which distorts the shape of red blood cells into a crescent, or sickle, shape.
 Heterozygotes for this condition carry a typical "Hemoglobin A" gene and a "Hemoglobin S" gene: they have Sickle Cell trait, but not the disease.

 Carriers of the Hemoglobin S gene are resistant to Malaria, which is quite deadly in warm, tropical locations like Africa and the Mediterranean.
 In areas with high rates of Malaria infection, people without sickle cell trait are likely to fall ill, and possibly succumb, to Malaria.
 Those with Sickle Cell trait are immune, and more robust than either those without the trait, or those who have Sickle Cell Disease.